For some Navy pilots, UFO sightings were an ordinary event: ‘Every day for at least a couple years’

 Whatever its contents, the authors now have the country’s attention.

-And a group of retired military men have been working to ensure Americans take the issue seriously.
+And a group of retired military men have been working to ensure that Americans take the issue seriously.

 One of them, Luis Elizondo, a former senior intelligence officer and a go-to UAP spokesperson, told Whitaker that any unknown object tooling around U.S. airspace unidentified should be considered a national security risk.